PortiESP/MarkupWidgets/HowToAddNewWidget.md

 The widget file must export a React component as the default export

-> When creating a new component dont forget to add 'id' and 'style' props to allow it to be personalizable bu the user
+> When creating a new component dont forget to add 'id' and 'style' props to allow it to be personalizable by the user

 ```js
 // Example from 'Paragraph' widget